 Passengers traveling with trained service animals are encouraged to submit the required documentation at least 48 hours before a flight.
 These forms are available via the airline’s Trained Service Animal Request document.
 If you are traveling with a service animal, you may also be asked to show the animal’s Veterinary Health Form and/or an immunization record.
 Advanced notice of travel is highly encouraged but not required.

-Any animal other than a dog or cat will be evaluated on a case-by-case basis.
 If you’re booking a flight through Delta but notice you’ll be flying on an affiliate carrier, consult the Delta Pet Travel Connection Carrier Rules—they may differ depending on your airline.

 Other Types of Pet and Animal Travel with Delta Airlines